Testing for jumps in processes with integral fractional part and jump-robust inference on the Hurst exponent: Construction of the tests

 To simplify the notation, we use the short notation

 where $a\vee b=\max\{a,b\}$, and

 for some measurable transformations $z_{k,j}$ and $z_{k}$ of increments of our processes.
 Analogously, testing for jumps will be based on the statistic

-An optimal bandwidth $h_n$ in the normalization factor is given by $h_n\propto n^{2\alpha/(2\alpha+1)}$, with the regularity $\alpha$ of $(\sigma_t)$ from Assumption \ref{Annahmen}.
+Second-order increments are important in the denominators of \eqref{Tn} and \eqref{Rn} for the spot volatility estimation to ensure its good properties for large values of $H$.
+Then, however, we need to take second-order increments in the numerators as well, since $n^{H}\Delta_{n,k}^{(2)} Y$ is approximately $\mathcal{N}(0,\sigma_{k/n}^2 C_H)$ distributed, with a constant $C_H$ that hinges on the unknown $H$.
+Taking second-order increments in numerators and denominators of the ratios, the factors $C_H\cdot n^H$ cancel out.
+To ensure robustness against jumps which satisfy Assumption \ref{AnnahmeSpruenge}, we impose for our results the condition that $\lim_{n\to\infty}n^{pH}h_n^{-1}=0$.
+Since the statistician chooses $p$ and $h_n$, while $H\in(0,1)$ is an unknown parameter, smaller powers $p$ are preferable to allow for a choice of $h_n$ in favour of spot volatility estimates with small variance.
+An optimal window size $h_n$ in the normalization factor is given by $h_n\propto n^{2\alpha/(2\alpha+1)}$, with the regularity $\alpha$ of $(\sigma_t)$ from Assumption \ref{Annahmen}.
 This is obtained from the standard decomposition of the mean squared estimation error in variance and squared bias and balancing both parts.
 However, the asymptotic results for the tests will not require a rate-optimal volatility estimation and hence we do not need to assume that $\alpha$ is known.
 We will establish the main results under the condition that $h_n \propto n^{\beta}$, with some $\beta$, such that $pH < \beta<1$.
 This can be ensured by choosing $p$ sufficiently small.

-Second-order increments are at first only important in the denominators of \eqref{Tn} and \eqref{Rn} for the jump-robust spot volatility estimation, in particular for large values of $H$.
-Then, however, we need to take second-order increments in the numerators as well, since $n^{H}\Delta_{n,k}^{(2)} Y$ is approximately $\mathcal{N}(0,\sigma_{k/n}^2 C_H)$ distributed, with a constant $C_H$ that hinges on $H$.
-Then, in our ratios, the factors $C_H\cdot n^H$ cancel out.
+In any case, we have to use powers $p\le 1$, and cannot use the standard value $p=2$ as for realized volatilities.

 The reason that power variations of second-order increments allow to estimate the volatility robust with respect to jumps without any truncation relates to a question which is currently of great interest for the literature on rough volatility models.
 The question is, if $H$ can be estimated robustly as well, and if ignoring jumps could manipulate estimates of $H$ when applying standard estimators with increments of $(X_t)$ inserted, while the estimator is actually built for observations of the continuous process $(Y_t)$.
 Given the importance of this aspect, we emphasize it in the next section before finishing the construction of our tests.